-Disciples of Christ live between two cultures: this world and the next.
+Disciples of Christ live between two cultures.
 We dwell as “strangers and exiles on earth” (Heb.
-11:13) — called to live and love among our fellowman in this domain, yet implored to strive and struggle for our real abode in heaven (Jn.
+11:13) — called to live and love in this world, implored to strive and struggle for the next (Jn.
 17:14).

 The missionary’s residence between two cultures is even more pronounced.
-He lives as a foreigner not only among the wolves but among the sheep.
+He lives as a foreigner among the wolves and the sheep.
 Jesus commissioned this unique armada of evangelists into the world to make disciples.
 It is upon the ramparts of this noble calling that we have taken our place.

 I am the husband of one wife, a student of two cultures, a follower of three Persons, and a father of five children.